-Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problemsolving and research skills), understand how it works and how it may impact society.
+Students learn and apply aspects of the knowledge and skills of the discipline (thinking, experimentation, problem-solving, and research skills), understand how it works and how it may impact society.
 They develop their sense of wonder and curiosity about life; respect for all living things and the environment; understanding of biological systems, concepts, theories and models; appreciation of how biological knowledge has developed over time and continues to develop; a sense of how biological knowledge influences society.

-Students plan and carry out fieldwork, laboratory and other research investigations; interpret evidence; use sound, evidence-based arguments creatively and analytically when evaluating claims and applying biological knowledge; and communicate biological understanding, findings, arguments and conclusions using appropriate representations, modes and genres.
+Students plan and carry out fieldwork, laboratory, and other research investigations; interpret evidence; use sound, evidence-based arguments creatively and analytically when evaluating claims and applying biological knowledge; and communicate biological understanding, findings, arguments, and conclusions using appropriate representations, modes, and genres.

-A course of study in Biology can establish a basis for further education and employment in the fields of medicine, forensics, veterinary, food and marine sciences, agriculture, biotechnology, environmental rehabilitation, biosecurity, quarantine, conservation and sustainability and education.
+A course of study in Biology can establish a basis for further education and employment in the fields of medicine, forensics, veterinary, food, and marine sciences, agriculture, biotechnology, environmental rehabilitation, biosecurity, quarantine, conservation, sustainability, and education.

 - describe and explain scientific concepts, theories, models and systems and their limitations

 - apply understanding of scientific concepts, theories, models and systems within their limitations

 - analyse evidence

 - interpret evidence

 - investigate phenomena

 - evaluate processes, claims and conclusions

-- communicate understandings, findings, arguments and conclusions.
+- communicate understandings, findings, arguments and conclusions

-Unit 1 Unit 2 Unit 3 Unit 4 Cells and multicellular organisms • Cells as the basis of life • Multicellular organisms Maintaining the internal environment Homeostasis Infectious diseases Biodiversity and the interconnectedness of lifeDescribing biodiversityEcosystem dynamics Heredity and continuity of life DNA, genes and the continuity of life Continuity of life on Earth
+Unit 1 Unit 2 Unit 3 Unit 4 Cells and multicellular Maintaining the internal Biodiversity and the Heredity and continuity of life DNA, genes and the continuity of life Continuity of life on Earth organisms environment interconnectedness of life • Cells as the basis of life • Homeostasis • Describing biodiversity • Multicellular organisms • Infectious diseases • Ecosystem dynamics